Favourites

 (1960, Grebanier)

-I lean much more towards Ibsen than Shakespeare.
+I lean more towards Ibsen than Shakespeare.
 Yet Grebanier's book is an old favourite because it so ruthlessly dissects Ye Bard's play and the many absurd myths surrounding it.
 It also puts the boot into Laurence Olivier for his cracked interpretation of the Prince.
 All good fun, and the full text of the play at the rear of the book is riddled with pages of footnotes and asides.
 BTW speaking of whacko interpretations, check out the backstage existentialism in Stoppard's Rosencrantz and Guildenstern Are Dead

 A History of the Crusades